exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_additional_dialect_specific_behavior.md

 _On the other hand combining Athena with Apache Spark forces case-sensitive table handling._
 _For now we implement the default behavior and let Exasol handle all unquoted identifiers as if they were upper case._

-1. First, check if the **default identifiers case handling** is suited to your source:
+1. First, check if the **default identifiers case handling** is suitable for your source:

     - **Unquoted** identifiers are treated as **UPPERCASE** text.
     It means that if you write a query `SELECT * FROM Schema_Name.Table_Name`, the source reads it as `SELECT * FROM SCHEMA_NAME.TABLE_NAME`.
     All schema/table/column names are converted to uppercase.
     - **Quoted** identifiers are treated as  **CASE SENSITIVE**.
     It means that if you write a query `SELECT * FROM "Schema_Name"."Table_Name"`, the source reads it as `SELECT * FROM Schema_Name.Table_Name`.
-    All schema/table/column names are saved as they were written.
+    All schema/table/column names are used literally without case changes.

 2. If the **both statements above are true** for your source, **skip** this part and go to [Supported tables types](implementing-supported-tables-types).

-3. If you want to rewrite the default identifiers case handling, create a new **class for the Metadata Reader**.
+3. If you want to override the default identifiers case handling, create a new **class for the Metadata Reader**.
     Follow steps in [Implementing Access to Remote Metadata](#implementing-access-to-remote-metadata) and then come back here.

-4. Check if you can apply a description from the list below to the unquoted/quoted identifiers (not necessary the same description to the both) of the source:
+4. Check if one of the descriptions from the list below to the unquoted and / or quoted identifiers of the source:

     - All identifiers are converted to uppercase;
     - All identifiers are converted to lowercase;
     - All identifiers are treated as case-sensitive;

-5. If you found suitable descriptions for your identifiers in the list, go to the **[Standard Identifier Case Handling](#standard-identifier-case-handling)**.
+5. If any descriptions fit your identifiers, refer to the **[Standard Identifier Case Handling](#standard-identifier-case-handling)**.
     If not, go to the **[Exotic Identifier Case Handling](#exotic-identifier-case-handling)**.

     ### Standard Identifier Case Handling

-   Add an **overriding method `createIdentifierConverter()`** to `<Your dialect name>MetadataReader.java` which you created at step 3.
+   **Override the method `createIdentifierConverter()`** in `<Your dialect name>MetadataReader.java`.

-   Here is an example from the HIVE dialect.
-The first value of the `BaseIdentifierConverter`'s constructor is for unquoted identifiers, the second one is for quoted.
+   Here is an example from the Apache Hive dialect.
+The first value of the `BaseIdentifierConverter`'s constructor is for unquoted identifiers, the second one is for quoted ones.
    ```java
    @Override
    protected IdentifierConverter createIdentifierConverter() {